WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

   default.
 Yet, it also can change the semantics of the applied site.
   Macro authors shall watch out for potential traps and pitfalls while implementing Swift macros.
-  - Freestanding Swift macros in a function can affect the control flow of the applied site as well as share the lexical scope.
+  - For freestanding Swift macros, they can affect the control flow of the applied site as well as share the lexical scope.
-  - Attached Swift macros can extend members to types as well as accessors to properties.
+  - For attached Swift macros, they can extend members to types as well as accessors to properties.
 The extended contents also share the same "namespace" of the extended point.
 More than that, accessor macros could turn a stored property into a computed property by adding either the `get`, `set` or whatever accessor.

 TODO: Figure: modules/types/functions v.s. macro